Using Protocols

 #![allow(unused)] fn main() { let loaded_image = boot::open_protocol_exclusive::<LoadedImage>(boot::image_handle())?; }

 case).
-It also takes one regular argument of type Handle
+It also takes one regular argument of type Handle.
+For this

 example we want the handle of the currently-running image, conveniently